LemonBarsXD/Songsterr-Popup-Blocker/README.md

 ## 🚀 Features

-- **Popup Removal**: Automatically clicks away the annoying "Upgrade to Plus" popup that interrupts your practice sessions.
+- **Popup Removal**: Automatically 'clicks' away the annoying "Upgrade to Plus" popup that interrupts your practice sessions.

 ## 🛠️ Installation